 2. A world-class coastal drive

-There were times while touring the East Fjords that I was reminded of other great coastal drives, like South Africa’s Chapman’s Peak Drive or California’s Pacific Coast Highway.
+There were times while touring the East Fjords that we are reminded of other great coastal drives, like South Africa’s Chapman’s Peak Drive or California’s Pacific Coast Highway.
 It has that same heady mix of wild shore and rugged hinterland – in this case dramatic mountains etched with ancient lava flows – that’s constantly tempting you to pull over and gawk.
 Hugging the crinkle-cut coast, the road joins the dots between a succession of small fishing villages like Seydisfjordur and Djupivogur.
-Each one has a small, characterful hotel or two, making it a doddle – as well as a dawdle – to self-drive through the East Fjords.
+Each one has a small, characterful hotel or two, making it a doddle – as well as a dawdle – to self-drive through this region.

 3. A backdoor to the Highlands